 Brambles are easy to remove by hand when young, but get big and mean once established.
-The best way to get rid of them is to cut the stems down with secateurs and pile the them on top of the roots.
-Then set fire to them – this will kill of any remain weeds.
+The best way to get rid of them is to cut the stems down with secateurs and pile them on top of the roots.
+Then set fire to them – this will kill off any remaining weeds.
 In the autumn remove the clump of weakened, burnt roots.
 As a last resort, brambles can be tackled by repeat applications of a systemic weed killer, but you’ll still have to remove and dispose of the remains.

 Couch Grass (Elytrigia Repens)